Sublime Text

 Side-by-side mode for definitions

-The Definitions popup now supports side-by-side mode via the icon, or holding Ctrl while clicking a link.
-Goto Definition, Goto Reference and Goto Symbol in Project also support side-by-side viewing.
-Explore the full definition, not just a summary in a small popup.
+The Definitions pop-up now supports side-by-side mode via the icon or by holding Ctrl while clicking a link.
+Goto Definition, Goto Reference, and Goto Symbol in Project also support side-by-side viewing.
+Explore the full definition, not just a summary in a small pop-up.

-When an auto-complete word is a symbol with a definition, click the Definition link, or pressing F12 will open the definition to the right.
-When focus returns to the original file, the auto complete window will return to its last state.
+When an auto-complete word is a symbol with a definition, clicking the Definition link or pressing F12 will open the definition to the right.
+When focus returns to the original file, the auto-complete window will return to its last state.

 Use multiple selections to rename variables quickly

-Here Ctrl+D is used to select the next occurrence of the current word.
-Ctrl+K, Ctrl+D will skip an occurence.
+Here, Ctrl+D is used to select the next occurrence of the current word.
+Ctrl+K, Ctrl+D will skip an occurrence.
 Once created, each selection allows for full-featured editing.

 Comments and Reviews